#MuteRKelly Gathers Momentum

 The #MuteRKelly movement is picking up steam.
 Founded late last year by Kenyette Barnes and Oronike Odeleye, #MuteRKelly seeks to draw attention to the artist's controversial past and is pressuring companies to cut ties with him.

-Accusations against the R&B crooner date back almost twenty years, and last year a string of bombshell articles raised new claims that R. Kelly was "brainwashing" young women and continuing to have sexual relationships with minors.
+Accusations against the R&B crooner date back almost 20 years, and last year a string of bombshell articles raised new claims that R. Kelly was "brainwashing" young women and continuing to have sexual relationships with minors.

 So far, Kelly has escaped any major consequences for his alleged indiscretions.
 He was famously acquitted in 2008 on 14 charges related to child pornography.
 In the decade since, he has continued to tour and release new music.